Saving Rhinos from Extinction

 Due to this illegal black-market, rhino poaching has increased by 8,000% in the last decade and there is now more rhino being killed than born, which means extinction in our life time.

 Funding from other NGO’s and the government is directed to the national parks and very little reaches the private reserves.
-By supporting the private rhino owner and organizations that fight on the front line, we hope to increase the number of privately-owned rhino and increase private ownership of rhino.
+By supporting the private rhino owner and organizations that fight on the front line, we aim to increase the number of white rhino and contribute to a diverse genetic pool.
 Without urgent assistance, private reserves will be forced to give up which hastens the demise of the rhino.